Find the Best News Stories

 As a journalist, your social media strategy should involve more than just posting photos on Facebook or tweeting about a car wreck.
 You have unique tools to uncover what people are talking about with each other.

 Seek out the people who represent the audience of your media company and scan their posts or become involved in a conversation.
-Because more local news can save a TV station or newspaper, this is where you'll find local stories about schools, churches, and talk-about issues.
+Because more local news can save a TV station or newspaper, this is where you'll find local stories about schools, churches, and talked-about issues.

 Look Backward and Forward